St. Petersburg Eye Doctor Serving Pinellas County

 Some of the different types of contact lens options Ryczek Eye Associates can provide include:

 - Disposable and planned replacement lenses – These soft lenses are prescribed for varying schedules of use which can be daily, weekly or otherwise, depending on your individual needs.
 Our daily disposables are often the most comfortable, best wetting option utilizing the newest optics to give you the most comfort and clarity.
-These daily disposables can be used for nearsightedness, farsightedness, bifocals, and astigmatism.
+As recently as 2017, new technology in daily throw-away contact lenses in both materials and optical design has made some of the most comfortable and wettest lenses ever produced and they are available in regular spherical, astigmatism and bifocal lenses.

 - Rigid gas permeable (RGP) lenses – With increased durability and resistance to deposit buildup, RGP lenses are typically longer lasting than soft lenses and can provide clearer, crisper vision and tend to be less expensive over the life of the lens.
 These lenses are available in any design including bi-toric and multi-focal.